Internet Neutrality Repeal: Should You Be ‘Freaking Out’ As Experts And Social Media Users Share Their Woes?

 — MOVIE FREE (@MOVIEFREE_) October 19, 2017

-This move to do away with Internet neutrality is headed by Trump’s appointed FCC chairman, Ajit Pai, who believes these rules “depressed investment in building and expanding broadband networks and deterred innovation,” according to the Los Angeles Times.”
-Pai used the term “heavy-handed” several times while describing Obama’s “utility-style regulations” on the Internet
+This move to do away with internet neutrality is headed by Trump’s appointed FCC chairman, Ajit Pai, who believes these rules “depressed investment in building and expanding broadband networks and deterred innovation,” according to the Los Angeles Times.”
+Pai used the term “heavy-handed” several times while describing Obama’s “utility-style regulations” on the internet

-The battle between the “telecom titans” like AT&T and Verizon against the Internet giants such as Google and Amazon has begun.
-The opposing sides are fighting over free speech vs. the control of the Internet These service providers will become the gatekeepers of what information is available to you and they will also be the people who will set the price for all this information they offer at the click of your keyboard.
+The battle between telecom titans like AT&T and Verizon against the internet giants such as Google and Amazon has begun.
+The opposing sides are fighting over free speech vs. the control of the internet.
+These service providers will become the gatekeepers of what information is available to you and they will also be the people who will set the price for all this information they offer at the click of your keyboard.

-This isn’t a move that is being received very well by online users once they understand what doing away with Internet neutrality will look like.
-Repealing this will change the terrain of the Internet.
+This isn’t a move that is being received very well by online users once they understand what doing away with internet neutrality will look like.
+Repealing this will change the terrain of the internet.
 It could eventually come down to you paying a price to have access to certain websites and ended up paying for this access much like you do for services like Netflix.

 This repeal could affect your everyday life. https://t.co/OjZdEDbyRs